NathanielM14/tabata-timer/README.md

 **Personal Project Description**:

-This Tabata Timer Module is used to program Calisthenics and any other static/dynamic exercises that are to be done in a specific time interval.
+This Tabata Timer Module is used to program calisthenics and any other static/dynamic exercises that are to be done in a specific time interval.
 The purpose of this timer is to show exercise time, resting time, and sets utilizing finite state machine logic.
 The module includes 5 fully customizable profiles that are written to the EEPROM to allow for multi-profile saving.
 Buzzer alerts are given nearing the end of each state to notify user of when they have reached the set amount of time.
 All components are through-hole and were soldered to the PCB board (Note a simple soldering iron will be required to solder all the through-hole components).
 Files and descriptions are listed below in the table along with all the required parts for the project.

 **Files**: